ShirshenduR/Homepage/README.md

-# CS50 Homepage Project

-## Overview
+# YOUR PROJECT TITLE
+#### Video Demo:  <URL HERE>

+#### Description:
 This project is a personalized homepage created as part of the CS50 course.
-It showcases my interests, achievements, and personality through a dynamic and visually appealing design.
+It showcases my interests, achievements, and personality through a visually appealing design.
 The homepage is built using HTML, CSS, Bootstrap, and JavaScript, and includes a responsive layout, interactive features, and external library integrations.
+It's my starter project, so it may not be the best.

 ## Features
-- **Navigation Bar**: A sticky navigation bar with links to key sections: Home, About Me, Music, and Contact.
+- **Navigation Bar**: Navigation bar with links to key sections: Home, About Me, Music, and Contact.
 - **Dynamic Typing Animation**: A greeting section with multilingual greetings implemented using the Typed.js library.
 - **Introduction**: A brief introduction to my background, interests, and aspirations styled with custom fonts.
-- **Profile Picture**: A circular profile picture for a personal touch.
+- **Profile Picture**: A circular profile picture.
 - **Footer**: A footer section with a friendly message and a subtle acknowledgment.

 ## Technologies Used